pluralsight/guides/draft/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

  Angular 2 has two specifics  - it is a framework and it uses [TypeScript](https://www.typescriptlang.org/).
 These specifics come with certain requirements when it comes to integration with the  Rails applicaiton:

 Because Angular 2 is a framework and not a library, it would be best if is  put in a separate directory where all its files are going to reside.
-This means that, instead of putting it into the Rails asset pipeline (<code>app/assets</code>), it will reside in the Rails application's <code>public</code> directory, separated from the compilation and the logic of the Rails application.
-This will allow a clearer separation of concerncs between the Rails and the Angular 2 applications and their dependencies.
+This means that, instead of putting it into the Rails asset pipeline (<code>app/assets</code>), the Angular 2 app will reside in the Rails application's <code>public</code> directory, separated from the compilation and the logic of the Rails application.
+This will allow a clearer separation of concerns between the Rails and the Angular 2 applications and their dependencies.

-Angular 2 also TypeScript, a superset of JavaScript.
-As of today, there hasn't been devised a way for TypeScript to be implemented into Rails' asset which means that a transpiler has to be configured in the directory of the Rails application.
-Transpilers (short for [transcompilers](http://www.computerhope.com/jargon/t/transcompiler.htm)) in JavaScript are tools that read the TypeScript code (or CoffeScript or similar)  and transpile it to pure JavaScript that can be interpreted by the browser.
+Angular 2 uses TypeScript, a superset of JavaScript.
+As of today, there hasn't been devised a way for TypeScript to be implemented into Rails' asset pipeline, which means that a transpiler has to be configured in the root directory of the Rails application.
+Transpilers (short for [transcompilers](http://www.computerhope.com/jargon/t/transcompiler.htm)) in JavaScript are tools that read   code (or CoffeScript or similar)  and transpile it to pure JavaScript that can be interpreted by the browser.

 #### Setting up the environment for Angular 2
 There hasn't been devised a way for TypeScript to be implemented into Rails' asset pipeline, which means that the transpiler has to be configured in the root directory of the Rails application intead of <code>app/assets</code>.
-Because of TypeScript's requirements, there are three files that need to be created in order the environment to be set up for an Angular 2 application.
+Because of TypeScript's requirements, there are three files that need to be created in the root directory in order the environment to be set up for an Angular 2 application.

  - *package.json*
  - *typings.json*
  - *tsconfig.json*

-**To install these requiurements, you need to have the [Node Package Manager (npm)](https://www.npmjs.com/) installed on your computer.**  Let's go through each of the files:
+**To install these requirements, you need to have the [Node Package Manager (npm)](https://www.npmjs.com/) installed on your computer.**  Let's go through each of the files:

 ##### package.json